Jason Plummer (politician): Business career

-Plummer is actively involved in managing private equity and venture capital investments spanning multiple industries.
-He is involved in the development, management, and ownership of a large portfolio of retail, office, industrial, agricultural, and hospitality properties.
+Plummer is actively involved in managing businesses and investments spanning multiple industries.
+He is involved in the development, management, and ownership of a large portfolio of commercial, agricultural, and hospitality properties.

 Plummer is President and Chairman of Country Bancorp, a holding company with investments in community banks.
-He serves on the boards of several companies including LBM Advantage, a buying cooperative in the building materials industry; APX10, a Danish data analytics firm operating in the U.S. and Europe; AMI Global, an IIoT firm operating in the U.S., Israel, and Europe; Zing America, a U.S.-based fintech; and Constitution Bank, where he serves as Chairman.
-Plummer is an investor in the Los Angeles Dodgers professional baseball team.
+He serves on several corporate boards, including LBM Advantage, a large buying cooperative in the building materials industry; APX10, a Danish data analytics firm operating in the U.S. and Europe; AMI Global, an IIoT firm operating in the U.S., Israel, and Europe; Zing America, a U.S.-based fintech; and as Chairman of Constitution Bank.
+Plummer is an investor in the Los Angeles Dodgers.

 Personal life

 Plummer and his wife have three children.
 Plummer is Baptist and previously served on the board of the Baptist Children's Home and Family Services as well as other non-profits such as the Illinois Lumber and Material Dealers Association, Leadership Council of Southwestern Illinois, the Edwardsville C.E.O. program, and Boys Scouts of America, Lewis and Clark Council.
+He has coached several youth sports teams.

 The Plummer Family Park in Edwardsville, IL, a $17.2 million 83 acre sports park, was named after the family due to financial and land donations to the city's parks department.
 The R.P.
 Lumber Center, an $11.2 million recreational complex containing a regulation ice hockey rink, indoor track, and other amenities, opened in June 2022 following a donation from the Plummer family.
+Plummer claims his hobbies are "working, reading, and spending time with my family."